 all the mental activities associated with thinking, knowing, remembering, and communicating

-Piaget's stage from birth to about 2 years during which infants know the world around them mostly in terms of their sensory impressions and motor activities
+in Piaget's theory, the stage (from birth to about 2 years of age) during which infants know the world mostly in terms of their sensory impressions and motor activities

-awareness that things continue to exist even when not perceived
+the awareness that things continue to exist even when not perceived.

-Piaget's stage from about 2 to 6-7 years or age during which a child learns to use language but does not yet comprehend the mental operations of concrete logic
+in Piaget's theory, the stage (from about 2 to 6 or 7 years of age) in which a child learns to use language but cannot yet perform the mental operations of concrete logic

-Piaget's principle that properties such as mass, volume, and number remain the same despite changes in the forms of objects
+the principle (which Piaget believed to be a part of concrete operational reasoning) that properties such as mass, volume, and number remain the same despite changes in shapes

 in Piaget's theory, the preoperational child's difficulty taking another's point of view